Hugh Laurie

 Hugh Laurie as a child

-Hugh was the youngest and quite a late child.
+Hugh was the youngest child, born much later than his siblings.
 Usually, such kids are pampered, but in the Laurie family, it was different.
 The parents, originally from Scotland, strictly adhered to the traditions of the Presbyterian Church and instilled them in their children from an early age.
 Hard work, modesty, and virtue were encouraged, while excessive displays of love and affection were considered sinful weakness.
-Because of this, Hugh was always very demanding of himself - he took successes for granted, but failures and defeats upset him terribly.
+As a result, Hugh was extremely hard on himself - he took successes for granted, but failures and defeats devastated him.

 Hugh received an excellent education - first, he studied at the junior Oxford school Dragon School, then - at the private boarding school for boys in Eton.
-He was a class president, played in the school orchestra.
+He served as class president and played in the school orchestra.
 Following his father's example, he took up rowing and achieved excellent results.
 In 1977, he became the UK junior champion and had the opportunity to represent the country at the World Championship.
-He participated in prestigious competitions between Oxford and Cambridge and could have claimed a gold Olympic medal if it hadn't been for infectious mononucleosis, which ended his sports career.
+He competed in the prestigious Oxford-Cambridge competitions and could have won Olympic gold if infectious mononucleosis hadn't ended his rowing career.

 Hugh Laurie in his youth